jridgewell/minionette/README.md

 The "removeOne" event is fired before calling `#remove()` on the view, and is passed that view as it's only argument.

-**Note**: If a model is removed and doesn't have an associated view yet, the "removeOne" event will pass `undefined` as the argument.

 ### #remove()

 `CollectionView` augments `Minionette.View`'s `#remove()` method to make